OGGM/massbalance-sandbox/README.md

     $ cd massbalance-sandbox
     $ pip install -e .

-A simple use case will be explained in docs/... .ipynb.
-Test the installation via while being in the massbalance-sandbox folder:
+Test the installation via pytest while being in the massbalance-sandbox folder:

     $ pytest .

-The massbalance modules can be imported by
+The massbalance modules can be imported in python by

     >>> import MBsandbox

+A simple use case will be explained in docs/... .ipynb.

 ## different mb_modules types that are working with the Huss flowlines